 Ideal Thermostat Settings While Away from Home in Winter

-To determine the ideal thermostat setting for a winter getaway, consider lowering the temperature by the same amount you would raise it in summer.
+To determine the ideal thermostat setting for a winter getaway, consider lowering the temperature by the same amount you would raise in summer.
 68 is a frequent winter thermostat setting, so turning it down to 63-58 will protect your plumbing while limiting how often your furnace runs.

 A Smart Thermostat Can Help: Advantages of a Smart Thermostat